signalfx/splunk-otel-ios/README.md

 ## Version information

-- This library works on iOS 11 and up
+- This library is compatible with iOS 11 and up (and iPadOS 13 and up)
 - This library incorporates [opentelemetry-swift](https://github.com/open-telemetry/opentelemetry-swift) v1.0.0

 ## Building and contributing